klunkean/pyfurc/doc/source/usage/tutorial.rst

 As we can see, for :math:`\bar P>1` we have multiple possible solutions for :math:`\varphi`.
 Graphically we can identify :math:`\bar P=1` as a *critical point* or *bifurcation point*.
-This is an example of a *pitchfork bifurcation* which is also found in the pyfurc logo.
+When continually loading the system from zero load, the path it takes after reaching :math:`\bar P=1` is non-unique.
+Both paths are mechanically equally valid and admissible as they both satisfy the equilibrium condition.
+In reality, small imperfections, e.g. deviations in the angle of the applied load, bearing friction, a not perfectly straight cantilever etc. will always nudge the system into taking a preferred equilibrium path.

 Systems like this, which do not have a unique solution for a given input are not easily tackled computationally.
 Standard algorithms may find only one of many solution paths or never converge to a solution at all.
+Of course in this simple problem we were able to find the solutions analytically but this surely is not the case for most systems.

-This is where the FORTRAN program `AUTO-07p` comes into play in which sophisticated algorithms that can handle non-uniqueness, bifurcations and unstable solutions are implemented.
+This is where the FORTRAN program `AUTO-07p` comes into play in which sophisticated algorithms that can handle non-uniqueness, bifurcations and unstable solutions are implemented and allow for numerical solutions of such systems with bifurcations.

 Pyfurc facilitates this functionality.
 But before diving in, let us introduce a more systematic approach to elastic systems than taking the Newton equilibrium equations.